 To work in Alberta, a floorcovering installer must be ONE of the following:

-- have an Alberta high school transcript with at least English Language Arts 10-2 and Math 10-3, or equivalent, or a pass mark in all 5 GED tests, or pass an entrance exam.
+- Have an Alberta high school transcript with at least English Language Arts 10-2, Math 10-3, or equivalent

 Apprentices are required to provide their own tools.

 Floorcovering installer apprentices may take the interprovincial exam in the final period of their apprenticeship training to earn a Red Seal (certification recognized in most parts of Canada).

 Technical training is arranged by Alberta Apprenticeship and Industry Training.
 For more information, see the Apprenticeship Training Catalogue.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.